64: 0104 (Starting Roster 1) | 0508 (Starting Roster 2) | 0912 (Unlockable Fighters)

 - Rated M for Manly: Ken is just as skilled of a fighter as Ryu, and just as manly as well.
 The fact that a good chunk of his moveset is on fire is a nifty bonus.

-- Secret Character: For Ultimate: Play Vs. Mode for 9 hours and 20 minutes, beat Classic Mode with Yoshi or anyone in his unlock tree eight times, or find and defeat him in World of Light.
+- Secret Character: For Ultimate: Have a Cumulative Wait Time of 9 hours and 20 minutes, beat Classic Mode with Yoshi or anyone in his unlock tree eight times, or find and defeat him in World of Light.

 - Ship Tease: In his reveal trailer, despite already being married or at least in a committed relationship, he shows some interest in Zelda... at least until Link steps in.